01 of 06

 Ugly and messy pies can still taste good, but beautiful pies dress up a table and make festivities festive.
 (And you know the saying, "We eat with our eyes first.")
 The key to a beautiful pie, besides making a good crust and baking it long enough to properly cook and brown, is to make a decorative edge by crimping the edge of the pie.
 Crimping pie crusts not only seals the edges of double-crusted pies, but also makes the crust edges picture perfect, or at least really quite pretty.

-There are five different ways to crimp the edge of a pie crust.
+There are five different ways to crimp the edges for your pie crust recipe.
 Choose the method and final appearance that suits you best—and then practice.
 Your first efforts at evenly crimped edges may not turn out perfectly—but keep at it, and soon you will be pleased as pie!Continue to 2 of 6 below.

 02 of 06